10-Day Costa Rica Itinerary: From Hot Springs to Cloud Forests

 Costa Rica is a beautiful country with rainforests, cloud forests, volcanoes, and dreamy beaches.
-Spending 10 days in Costa Rica is a good amount of time to see the highlights of the country.
-This 10-Day Costa Rica Itinerary will take you on an incredible road trip to La Fortuna, Arenal Volcano, Monteverde, Manuel Antonio National Park and Corcovado National Park on the Osa Peninsula.
+Ten days in Costa Rica is a good amount of time to see the highlights of the country.
+This 10-Day Costa Rica Itinerary will take you on an incredible road trip to La Fortuna, Arenal Volcano, Monteverde, Manuel Antonio National Park and Corcovado National Park.
+Continue reading for more information on when to visit Costa Rica, how to get around Costa Rica, and more tips to plan your Costa Rica getaway.

 10-Day Costa Rica Itinerary